Reciprocal microswimming in fluctuating and confined environments: Model microswimmers in a noisy and confined domain

-where constant $\nu$ is the kinetic viscosity.
-Due to the negligible inertia of the swimmer, the force on the swimmer is balanced, and we may derive the one-dimensional equations of the swimmer without noise, via \cite{lauga2009hydrodynamics}:
+where constant $\mu$ represents the (dynamic) viscosity.
+Owing to to the linearity of the Stokes flow, the hydrodynamic force on the swimmer can be decomposed into drag $F_{\textrm{d}}$ and propulsion $F_{\textrm{p}}$ \cite{lauga2009hydrodynamics, yariv2006self, ishimoto2012coordinate}.
+The drag $F_{\textrm{d}}$ is proportional to the velocity $dX/dt=U(X,l)$ and is thus written as $F_{\textrm{d}}=-M_{\textrm{d}}U$, where $M_{\textrm{d}}(X, l)$ indicates the drag coefficient and is positive-definite.
+Similarly, the propulsion is proportional to the rate of deformation, $F_{\textrm{p}}=M_{\textrm{p}}(dl/dt)$, with the coefficient $M_{\textrm{p}}(X, l)$ being a function of $X$ and $l$.
+Because of the negligible inertia of the swimmer, the total force on the swimmer is balanced; therefore, we can derive the one-dimensional equations of the swimmer without noise via \cite{lauga2009hydrodynamics}:

-where function $M(X,l)$ encodes the hydrodynamic interactions, which are determined only by the instantaneous configuration of the swimmer and the geometry of the surrounding objects.
-Note that Eq.\eqref{eq:EOMdet} holds for a general reciprocal swimmer moving in one direction, once function $l(t)$ reads any function to specify its shape gait.
-Notably, most of the theoretical results shown in the following sections are not restricted to a specific model.
-Nonetheless, to analyze the effects of the geometry, below, we focus on the two-sphere swimmer inside a spherical container and with a spherical obstacle or a flat wall [See FIG.\ref{fig:swimmer}].
+where the function $M(X,l)$ encodes hydrodynamic interactions, which are only determined by the instantaneous configuration of the swimmer and the geometry of the surrounding objects.
+Notably, Eq. \eqref{eq:EOMdet} holds for a general reciprocal swimmer moving in one direction once the function $l(t)$ reads any function to specify its shape gait.
+Moreover, most of the theoretical results presented in the following sections are not restricted to a specific model.
+Given a shape gait $l(t)$ and an initial position $X(0)$, we can obtain the solution of Eq. \eqref{eq:EOMdet} as $X=X_0(t)$, which we hereafter call the {\it zero-noise solution}.

-To derive a handy expression, we assume an asymptotic length scales of the regimes, $a\ll l \ll L_W$ and $a\ll X \ll L_W$, where $L_W$ is the distance between the swimmer position and the external boundary.
-Note that position $X$ is assumed to be positive without loss of generality.